Sweet Potato Smoothie

 I usually steam sweet potato for use in smoothies but you can also bake them or boil them.
 I like to peel them, cube them, steam them, let them cool then store in a container in the freezer.
 Frozen is best for creating the ultimate thick smoothie texture.

 Another option is to mash cooked sweet potato into ice cube trays, freeze them and then pop them out and into a container for storage.
-This does make a great option as the sweet potato cubes don’t stick together after freezing, which they sometimes do if you just thrown the steamed sweet potato in a container.
+This does make a great option as the sweet potato cubes don’t stick together after freezing, which they sometimes do if you just throw the steamed sweet potato in a container.
 These silicone ice cube trays are great for making frozen sweet potato cubes.

 Zucchini for Smoothies